vkoskiv/c-ray/README.md

 - Multithreading (pthreads and WIN32 threads)
 - OBJ loading with transforms for compositing a scene
 - PNG and BMP file output
-- k-d tree acceleration structure for fast intersection checks even with millions of primitives
+- BVH acceleration structures by @madmann91
 - Antialiasing
 - Multi-sampling
 - HDR environment maps for realistic lighting